 Moscow has many shops directed specifically at children.
 One of the most popular ones is the Detsky Mir store on Lubyanka Street, which has the largest selection of children’s clothing and toys.
 Detsky Mir also has branches in other parts of Moscow.

-The Aerobus Shopping Centre might also be worth checking out, as it is a shopping centre with over 100 shops only for children: clothes, food, baby equipment, shoes etc. It also has an amusement centre, called “Ostrov”.
+The Aerobus Shopping Centre might also be worth checking out, as it is a shopping center with over 100 shops only for children, including clothes, food, baby equipment, and shoes.
+It also has an amusement center, called Ostrov.

 Bookstores in Moscow

 Moscow is definitely a city for passionate readers, so you’ll find many bookstores throughout the city.
 The best option is the Moskovsky Dom Knigi, literally meaning “the house of books”.
 It is located on the Novy Arbat, right in the heart of Moscow, and its collection is gigantic.
 They also sell foreign books.